 Android 13.0, API level 33

-- A runtime permission has been added.
-In order for your app to send non-exempt notifications, the user must grant this permission to your app.
+- Adds runtime permission.
+For your app to send non-exempt notifications, the user must grant this permission to your app.